In Landmark Move, GOP Congress Calls Climate Change ‘Direct Threat’ to Security

 “This is a reflection that some Republicans at least are waking up to this reality and voting to affirm the work that DoD is doing,” said Andrew Holland, director of studies and senior fellow for energy and climate at the nonpartisan policy organization American Security Project.

-Defense authorizations have included similar language before: In 2008, then-senators John Warner (D-Va.) and Hillary Clinton (D-N.Y.) included a similar amendment.
+Defense authorizations have included similar language before: In 2008, then-Sens.
+John Warner (R-Va.) and Hillary Clinton (D-N.Y.) included a similar amendment.
 But that was a Democratic-controlled Congress; this time, some 45 Republicans voted for the climate-change language, and lawmakers from both sides shot down an attempt to strike the focus on climate change.

 “I think it’s maybe the beginning of a turning point in Congress,” Holland said.